1850–51 United States House of Representatives elections

-The 1850–51 United States House of Representatives elections were held on various dates in various states between August 5, 1850, and November 4, 1851.
-Each state set its own date for its elections to the House of Representatives before the first session of the 32nd United States Congress convened on December 1, 1851.
-Elections were held for all 233 seats, representing 31 states.
+States held the 1850–51 United States House of Representatives elections between August 5, 1850, and November 4, 1851, during President Millard Fillmore's term.
+Each state set a date for its elections to the House of Representatives before the first session of the 32nd United States Congress convened on December 1, 1851.
+Thirty-one states held elections, for 233 House seats.

-The Democrats gained 17 seats, increasing their majority relative to the rival Whigs, who lost 22 seats.
-Incumbent Whig President Millard Fillmore, who succeeded to the Presidency in July 1850 after the death of more charismatic General Zachary Taylor, lacked a strong political base.
+After previously winning a plurality, the Democrats won a majority over the rival Whigs.
+Incumbent Whig President Millard Fillmore, who had succeeded to the Presidency in July 1850 after the death of more charismatic General Zachary Taylor, lacked a strong political base.
 The Compromise of 1850, which admitted California alone as a free state in exchange for concessions to slave state interests, began integration of the Mexican Cession.
-It appeared in the short term that Congress had politically feasible options to contain sectionalism and to reduce tensions over expanding slavery in the West.
+It appeared in the short term that Congress had politically feasible options to contain sectionalism and to reduce tensions over expanding slavery in the Western United States.
 This optimism soon would prove unfounded.

-The Union Party, formed in support of the Compromise of 1850, won 15 seats in the South, while the anti-Compromise Southern Rights Party won 8.
-The Free Soil Party, which opposed the expansion of slavery into the Western territories, lost five seats and was reduced to four Representatives, all in New England.
+In the South, two short-lived minor parties formed, one supporting, and the other opposing, the Compromise of 1850.
+The supporting Union Party won 10 seats, while the opposing Southern Rights Party won three.
+The Free Soil Party, which opposed the expansion of slavery into the Western territories, lost seats and was reduced to four Representatives.